Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Available Tools and Datasets

 \subsection{Tool Chains}

-From our keyword analysis of more than 200 papers combining \ac{ML} with WiFi, regarding the evaluation methodology, we found that most researchers run network simulations ($\approx$\,80\%) to validate their solutions.
-Only around a quarter of them performed analytical investigations or experiments in real testbeds.
+From our keyword analysis of more than 250 papers combining \ac{ML} with Wi-Fi, regarding the evaluation methodology, we found that most researchers run network simulations ($\approx$\,80\%) to validate their solutions.
+Only around a quarter of them perform analytical investigations or experiments in real testbeds.
 The lack of real-life experiments is understandable as they are often complex, risky, and expensive to execute.
-From those using simulations, most often the ns-3 network simulator\footnote{\url{https://www.nsnam.org}}, known from traditional networking research, was used with a share of 10\%.
-Meanwhile, experimental studies were mostly based on \ac{SDR} platforms like Ettus USRPs\footnote{\url{https://www.ettus.com}} whereas \ac{COTS} WiFi hardware, mostly with Atheros and Intel chipsets, was rarely used.
+For simulation analysis, the ns-3 network simulator\footnote{\url{https://www.nsnam.org}}, known from non-ML networking research, is the most popular with a share of 10\%.
+Meanwhile, experimental studies were mostly based on \ac{SDR} platforms like Ettus USRPs\footnote{\url{https://www.ettus.com}} whereas \ac{COTS} Wi-Fi hardware, mostly with Atheros and Intel chipsets, was rarely used.
 The most commonly used \ac{ML} libraries were Tensorflow (10\%) and Keras (5\%).